Last Updated on

 2. Hormonal Imbalance

 Some women may also suffer from hair thinning and shedding because of shock or stress.
-This condition is known as telogen effluvium, and a small number of women experiences it during pregnancy.
+This condition is known as telogen effluvium, and a small number of women experience it during pregnancy.

 Furthermore, the first trimester may lead to a considerable amount of stress to the body as the balance of hormones significantly shifts to support the growing baby.